daviesgeek/PyDotUtil/README.md

 Simple Python script to manage DotFiles.

-PyDotUtil symlinks everything in a `home` folder in the same directory as your install.
+PyDotUtil symlinks everything in a `castle` folder in the same directory as your install.
 I have only tested this on OS X, but there's no reason why it won't work on a Linux install.
 Feel free to submit pull request for cross-platform.

 ## Install